Soupdrum/Soup-Generator/README.md

 Since SoupImage is a random arangement of pixels, theres a possibility that you might get an image from the past, future or anything that could be in image form.
 Chances are, you wont ever see anything but static though.

+Complete documentation will be on [on the website](https://soupdrum.github.io/soup-generator/)

 ## 🚀 Deployment <a name = "deployment"></a>

 We're still doing a lot of testing, so currently the best way to deploy is to simply drop the soupgenerator.py file into your project file, make sure you add the csv files from /libs to your project also. </br> Then you just `import soupgenerator`